Senior Life Insurance Cost by Age: 60, 65, 70, and 75 (2026 Rates)

 Bottom line

 Senior life insurance gets noticeably more expensive every five years, and health changes can push you into pricier tiers.
 If coverage is part of your plan, getting quotes now and locking a permanent rate usually beats waiting.
-Compare offers from several carriers, or talk to a licensed agent who specializes in the senior market, since pricing varies widely between insurers.
+Compare offers from several carriers or talk to a licensed agent who specializes in the senior market, since pricing varies widely between insurers.
+The figures here are general estimates only and not financial advice; consult a licensed professional before making any coverage decision.
+See also is senior life insurance worth it and life insurance for seniors over 70 for more on choosing the right policy.

 Get real senior life insurance quotes